 Delete

-The Delete operation is used for the Server to delete an Object Instance at once.
+The Delete operation is used for the Server to delete an Object Instance.
 This operation MUST target the Object Instance.
 The Object ID MUST be listed in Objects and Object Instances parameter in the previous Registration or Update message.
 The Delete operation has the following parameters: